trinity-engine/.github/profile/README.md

 <img src="../res/old-trinity.png" width="45%" align="right">

 The first scrapped version of Trinity was an advanced [raycaster](https://lodev.org/cgtutor/raycasting.html).
-It had a sky with proper 3D perspective, angled walls and supported varying floor and ceiling height, just like Doom.
-I achieved that using a simple "sector" technique I came up with, which split each screen column into parts based on the floor/ceiling height.
-It basically grouped together multiple tiles of the same height into a "sector" and rendered it.
-If the sector floor is higher than the previous sector floor, a wall is rendered.
-If the sector ceiling is lower than the previous sector ceiling, a wall is rendered too.
+It had a sky with proper 3D perspective, procedurally animated water with an illusion of "3D" waves, angled walls, and support for varying floor and ceiling heights, similar to Doom.

+To achieve this, I came up with a simple "sector" technique that divides each screen column into segments based on tile floor and ceiling heights.
+Essentially, it groups together multiple tiles of the same floor/ceiling height into a "sector" and renders it.
+If a sector's floor is higher than the previous one, a wall is drawn to close the gap.
+Similarly, if the sector's ceiling was lower than the previous one, a wall is again rendered to close the gap.

+For angled walls, I used basic line intersection checks between the ray line and the tile's internal geometry to determine the correct wall offset for the column.

+The water animation was inspired by Quake's wobbly portal texture animation.
+I observed its behavior and attempted to recreate it using a simple sine/cosine combination for both axes.
+To achieve the "3D" water waves illusion, a sine-wave cutout is generated along the edge of water sectors and water is rendered inside that shape.

-This engine was cool as an advanced raycaster engine, but really limited as just a game engine.
-That's why I decided to make the new Trinity a Build-style engine, which is probably the most flexible type of 2.5D software rendered engine.
+While this engine was perhaps impressive as an advanced raycaster, it was too limited for general game development.
+That's why I decided to remake Trinity as a Build-style engine - arguably the most flexible type of 2.5D software-rendered engine.

 <br>
 <h1></h1>